Rewriting with Acyclic Queries: Mind Your Head: Related Work

 It is well known that many problems are tractable for acyclic conjunctive queries but (presumably) not for conjunctive queries in general.
 Notably, the evaluation, minimisation, and the containment problem are tractable for acyclic queries \cite{DBLP:conf/vldb/Yannakakis81, DBLP:journals/tcs/ChekuriR00, DBLP:journals/jacm/GottlobLS01} but \classNP-complete for the class of conjunctive queries \cite{DBLP:conf/stoc/ChandraM77}.

-The class of free-connex conjunctive queries played a central role in the enumeration complexity of conjunctive queries.
+The class of free-connex conjunctive queries plays a central role in the enumeration complexity of conjunctive queries.
 In \cite{DBLP:conf/csl/BaganDG07}, Bagan, Durand and Grandjean showed that the result of a free-connex acyclic conjunctive query can be enumerated with constant delay after a linear time preprocessing phase.
-Moreover, they also showed that the result of a self-join free acyclic conjunctive query that is not free-connex can not be enumerated with constant delay after a linear time preprocessing, unless $n \times n$ matrices can be multiplied in time $O(n^2)$.
+Moreover, they also showed that the result of an acyclic conjunctive query without self-joins that is not free-connex cannot be enumerated with constant delay after a linear time preprocessing, unless $n \times n$ matrices can be multiplied in time $O(n^2)$.

-Hierarchical queries have played a central role in different contexts.
-On the one hand, Dalvi and Suciu~\cite{DBLP:conf/pods/DalviS07a} showed that the class of hierarchical Boolean conjunctive queries characterises precisely the Boolean CQs that can be answered in polynomial time on probabilistic databases.
+Hierarchical queries play a central role in different contexts.
+On the one hand, Dalvi and Suciu~\cite{DBLP:conf/pods/DalviS07a} showed that the class of hierarchical Boolean conjunctive queries without self-joins characterises precisely the Boolean CQs without self-joins that can be answered in polynomial time on probabilistic databases.
 This has been extended by Fink and Olteanu \cite{DBLP:conf/pods/FinkO14} to the notion of non-Boolean queries and queries with negation.
 On the other hand, Koutris and Suciu \cite{DBLP:conf/pods/KoutrisS11} studied hierarchical join queries in the context of query evaluation on massively parallel architectures.
 We refer to \cite{DBLP:journals/tods/FinkO16} for further applications of hierarchical queries.